dialonce/dialonce.github.io/android/specs/index.md

 Currently, the Dial Once SDK weighs *54KB* without dependencies.
 Once fully integrated (dependencies are fetched automatically) the total weight is *64KB*.

-Note that this is indicative and may change in the near future, as we are constantly adding new features and making updates.
+> This is indicative and may change in the near future, as we are constantly adding new features and making updates.

 How to integrate the SDK into your app?
 ---------------------------------------